 Major road and rail works

 Your conveyancer will carry out a range of searches to check if your prospective home is within 200 metres of any new proposed roads, alterations to existing roads and proposed railways, tramways, light railways and monorails.
+These searches will uncover schemes that have already recieved approval or those which have been formally proposed at council level.
+It's worth having a chat with the neighbours and having a read of the local online news to see if there are any rumours of potential new developments that haven't been officially proposed.

 As one of the biggest and most influential cities on the planet, there is constant pressure for London’s transport network to be improved and upgraded to meet 21st Century demands.
 Bear in mind that the Crossrail scheme, a new high frequency railway connecting London and the South East, is now underway, along with plans for the proposed HS2 line from London Euston, which could affect many boroughs in North West London.